bitmark-inc/docs/learning-bitmark/working-with-bitmarks/payment-for-bitmark-cli.md

 ## Instructions for Using the Bitmark Wallet

-The following sections explain the main actions involved with using the Bitmark wallet including how to:
+The next sections explain the main actions involved with using the Bitmark wallet including how to:

 * Install the Bitmark Wallet.